Internal Complaints Committee (ICC)

 Any verbal, physical, or digital conduct creating an intimidating, hostile, or offensive environment

-Offline: Submit a written complaint to the Presiding Officer or Principal’s Office
+Offline: Submit a written complaint by contacting the ICC Coordinator / Presiding Officer or the Principal’s Office.

 Mandatory ICC orientation for all new students and staff.